-At Yattendon we are very fortunate to have an ELSA – Mrs Corlia Bloch.
+At Yattendon we are very fortunate to have two ELSAs – Mrs Corlia Bloch and Miss Chloe Beardwell.

-Please feel free to contact Mrs Bloch if you think she could help – email@example.com
+Please feel free to contact Mrs Bloch firstname.lastname@example.org or Miss Beardwell email@example.com if you think they could help –

 Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is expected to be delivered on an individual basis, but sometimes small group work will be appropriate, especially in the areas of social and friendship skills.

 ELSAs receive clinical supervision from educational psychologists but they are line managed from within their own schools.
 Part of the line manager’s role is to assist in the identification and prioritisation of children who would benefit from support.
 This tends to be achieved in consultation with class teachers, Year Leaders, Senior Leaders, SENCos and the ELSAs themselves.

 The priorities for an individual child will be identified in discussion with other staff in the school.
 These priorities will inform the setting of aims for the programme, which are akin to individual education plan targets.
 With the programme aims in mind the ELSA would plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.
 Each session has its own objective (either something the ELSA wants to achieve or something for the child to achieve) that builds towards the longer term aims.